 Instructions to the editor: please make the following changes to Line 736, Page 36 in the subclause 11.21.18.6.5 Threshold-based reporting phase in D0.1 as shown below:

-Otherwise, the STA calculates the transmit power, TxpwrSTA, of the EHT TB PPDU for the assigned EHT-MCS using Equation (36-99).
+Otherwise, the STA calculates the transmit power TxpwrSTA, in units of dBm, of the EHT TB PPDU for the assigned EHT-MCS using Equation (36-99).

 Instructions to the editor: please make the following changes to Line 736, Page 46 in the subclause 11.21.18.6.5 Threshold-based reporting phase in D0.1 as shown below:

-TargetRxpwr is the expected receive signal power indicated in the UL Target Receive Power subfield in the User Info field in the Trigger frame or the UL Target Receive Power subfield in the TRS Control field.
+TargetRxpwr is the expected receive signal power in units of dBm indicated in the UL Target Receive Power subfield in the User Info field in the Trigger frame or the UL Target Receive Power subfield in the TRS Control field.

 CID 11224